vkhot2023/kpmg/README.md

 Their values are in order of Platinum > Premium Gold > Standard Gold > Silver > Bronze > Lost Customers

-Describtion of this Titles explained in PPT Document.
+Describtion of this Titles explained in PPF Document.

 Screenshot of DashBoard: